Motorhome Iceland > Blog > How Much is Gas in Iceland? A 2026 Update

 How Much is Gas in Iceland?
-A 2025 Update
+A 2026 Update

 General view of a small automatic gas station in Iceland of the company N1 with two fuel pumps and a nearby meter to calculate the value of the amount

 There is no better way to explore the island than by road-tripping around the country.
 But this will inevitably require wheels and gas, and you’ll need to budget accordingly.
-If you rent a motorhome in Iceland it already takes care of many expenses, but then you’re still left with one important question: how much is gas in Iceland?
+If you rent a motorhome in Iceland, it already takes care of many expenses, but then you’re still left with one important question: how much is gas in Iceland?

-Well, in a country where not all gas stations are equal, and gas prices vary, you’ll need a bit more inside information to better understand the answer to this question.
-That’s why we created this article to give you the low down on gas prices in Iceland and how you can make your road trip as cost-effective as possible.
+Well, in a country where not all gas stations are equal and gas prices vary, you’ll need a bit more inside information to better understand the answer to this question.
+That’s why we created this article to give you the lowdown on gas prices in Iceland and how you can make your road trip as cost-effective as possible.

 The Different Gas Stations in Iceland & Their Pricing